 Cos d'Estournel Blanc is best served with all types of seafood and various cheeses.

 Chateau Cos d'Estournel makes a second wine, Les Pagodes de Cos, which was first produced with the 1994 vintage.
 Originally, the second wine was called Marbuzet.
 The majority of the fruit came from their vineyard called Marbuzet, hence the name.
 The name was changed after both properties were purchased by Michel Reybier.

 Today, the grapes used in the second wine, Les Pagodes de Cos can from time to time, include fruit from Marbuzet, their other estate in St. Estephe, as well as grapes from young vines and declassified wine intended for Cos d'Estournel.

 Since 2005, Les Pagodes de Cos has morphed into one of the better second wines in all of Bordeaux.
 On average, Les Pagodes de Cos is aged in 40% new, French oak barrels.

-In 2003, the Reybier group produced their debut vintage of Goulee by Cos d'Estournel from a vineyard they own in the Medoc, that is situated north of St. Estephe.
+In 2003, the Reybier group produced their debut vintage of Goulee by Cos d'Estournel from a vineyard they own in the Medoc, which is situated north of St. Estephe.
 In 2009 Michel Reybier and Chateau Cos d'Estournel purchased vineyards in Tokaji with they obtained the Hetszolo estate.

-Starting with the 2012 vintage, Cos d'Estournel began to use the Tesa system of anti-counterfeiting measure as well, allowing consumers to verify the authenticity of their bottle with the use of a bar code sticker that is placed on the label and the original wood case.
+Starting with the 2012 vintage, Cos d'Estournel began to use the Tesa system of anti-counterfeiting measures as well, allowing consumers to verify the authenticity of their bottle with the use of a bar code sticker that is placed on the label and the original wood case.